top of page

 Sierra de Gredos is one of the most beautiful and impressive mountain ranges in Spain, part of the country’s Central System.

-The view from the house we rented in the village of Hoyos del Espino
+The view from our rental in the village of Hoyos del Espino, Spain

 We had many beautiful days of hiking after leaving Seville, but once we arrived here, the rain returned.
 In fact, we had about a day and a half of good weather, while the rest of the time was marked by heavy rain that made hiking impossible.